dr-fischer/sop/ICP-MS/ICP-MS_CellPurgeProcedure.md

 >Note: You may have to change the plot to log scale to see the lowest point.

 #### Optimizing CPV, CRO, and QRO in NH<sub>3</sub> DRC Mode
 In DRC mode, the cell is filled with a reactive gas so the necessary voltages will change.
 Only one analyte is necessary for optimization.
 These parameters change very little from analyte to analyte.
-These values should not change.

 #### Cell Path Voltage Method DRC Update
 1. Open the **Cell Path Voltage - Ammonia.mth** method in the Method screen.